New Zealand | Microsoft Endpoint Manager Group Policy Analytics Tool

 Setting Name The name is automatically generated using information in the GPO setting

-Group Policy Setting Category Shows the setting category for GPO (ADMX) settings
+Group Policy Setting Category This shows the setting category for GPO (ADMX) settings

 ADMX Support Yes means there’s an ADMX template for this setting.
 No means there isn’t an ADMX template for the specific setting

 MDM Support Yes means there’s a matching setting available in Endpoint Manager.
 You can configure this setting in a device configuration profile.
 Settings in device configuration profiles are mapped to Windows CSPs.
-No means there isn’t a matching setting available to MDM providers, including Intune
+No means there isn’t a matching setting available to MDM providers, including Intune.
+The tool might also suggest migrating to newer supported versions

-Value Shows the value imported from the GPO.
-It shows different values, such true, 900, Enabled, false, and so on
+Value This shows the value imported from the GPO.
+It shows different values, such as true, 900, Enabled, false, and so on

 CSP Name A Configuration Service Provider (CSP) exposes device configuration settings in Windows 10.
 This column shows the CSP that includes the setting